vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 The point is not to take seriously the timescales for conquering the sun or the galaxy.
 But the very absurdity of the exercise serves to emphasize

 9
-11: Math becomes easier if you blur your vision a bit and do not demand lots of pre- cision.
+11: Math becomes easier if you blur your vision a bit and do not demand lots of precision.
 In this case, we essentially ignore everything but the exponent, recognizing that each century will increment it by 1, at our chosen 2.3% rate.
 12: In this case, the "real" answer would be 1,335 years, but why fret over the details for little gain or qualitative difference in the outcome?
 Table 1.3: Energy limit timescales.
 Utilizing